iniya15/iniya15/README.md

-# Hi, I'm Iniya 👋
+# Heyo, I'm Iniya! 👽

 💫 **About Me**
-I'm an engineering student who enjoys building practical projects and understanding how things work end to end.
+I'm a CS engineering student who enjoys building practical projects and understanding how things work end to end.
 I like turning ideas into clean, functional systems and learning by actually building, not just reading docs forever.

 I’m especially interested in web development, problem solving, and exploring ML-based applications.
 I enjoy working both independently and in teams, and I’m always curious about how tech can be used meaningfully in real life.